11 Snakes Found In Java (Indonesia)

 © Wikimedia Commons User: W.A.
 Djatmiko (Wie146) – CC BY-SA 3.0

 This species is known by two common names: red-tailed pipe snake and red cylinder snake.
-This is because of their extremely round body in a cross section, the opposite of a US corn snake, which has a completely flat belly to allow it to dig into tree bark while climbing.
-Red cylinder snakes have a different goal: forging a path through layers of leaf litter covering forest floors.
+Both names are similar, and the reason is their extremely round body in a cross section, the exact opposite of a US corn snake, which has a completely flat belly to allow it to dig into tree bark while climbing.
+Red cylinder snakes have a different goal: forging a path through layers of rotting leaf litter covering the forest floor.

 6 Orange-bellied snake